So He Told Her to Cook the Shoe

 And he would go and quickly quickly eat all the meat and taste the rice and leave my father with just the vegetables!
 One day.
 Two days.
 Three days.
 Four days.
 After some time my father had enough.

 So what did he do?
-He went to my auntie and he took her the sole of a bata shoe made of rubber, the soft rubber.
+He went to my aunty and he took her the sole of a bata shoe made of rubber, the soft rubber.
 So he took her this rubber piece of the shoe and he told her to cut it into small, small pieces and to cook it with the bamia for his lunch the next day.
-He didn’t give it to my mother, because my mother would have told him no, but my auntie she would do it.
+He didn’t give it to my mother, because my mother would have told him no, but my aunty?
+She would do it.
 But even she said to him,

 ‘Are you crazy?
 Why do you want to cook a shoe!’